 Lauren Ravalico, Ph.D.

-Ravalico specializes in French Romanticism and Exoticism.
-Her scholarship has appeared in The Comparatist, French Studies, George Sand Studies, Nineteenth-Century French Studies, Women in French, and the edited volume Staël’s Philosophy of the Passions.
-Her current research examines feminized space in 18th- and 19th-century cultural production.
+Ravalico’s research focuses on French Romanticism and Exoticism, with current work examining feminized space, colonial ecologies, and the environmental imaginary in French culture.
+Her scholarship has appeared in The Comparatist, French Studies, George Sand Studies, Nineteenth-Century French Studies, Women in French, and an edited volume about Madame de Staël’s Philosophy of the Passions.

 She speaks French and Italian and has studied German, Latin, Mandarin Chinese, and Spanish.
 She also claims fluency in the non-verbal language of her dog.